-5.1.3.2 Security
+6.1.3.2 Security

-Access security is provided by definitions of user groups created by the system administrator.
-Groups are used to limit access to specific devices so that only devices allocated to a group are accessible by members of that group.
+Access security is provided by definitions of user operators created by the system administrator.
+Operators are used to limit access to specific devices so that only devices allocated to a operator are accessible by members of that operator.

-The Security tab allows the definition of the groups and the system users.
+The Security tab allows the definition of the operators and the system users.
 The following three types of users are supported:

-- System administrator: Single user of the highest level that can create groups with dedicated group administrators.
-Only the system administrator can create new groups. - Group administrator: Automatically created for each group that is created by the system administrator. - Group users: Defined by the corresponding group administrator.
-Five hard-coded access levels are available per group:
+- System administrator: Single user of the highest level that can create operators with dedicated operator administrators.
+Only the system administrator can create new operators. - Operator administrator: Automatically created for each operator that is created by the system - Operator users: Defined by the corresponding operator administrator.
+Five hard-coded access levels are available per operator:

-Table 21: Group Users Access Levels
+Table 29: Operator Users Access Levels

 Level Description Operator R/O access to Devices and Events screens.
 Installer R/O Access to Devices and Events screens.
 Write access to free text parameters to allow the definition of location and identification information.
 RF Tech Access to the Devices, Config, Events and Channels screens: Write access to all RF parameters.
 R/O to all other parameters.
+IT Tech Access to the Devices and Admin screens: Write access to all non-RF parameters.
+Access to activity logs of all users and operators.

+Level Description

-IT Tech Access to the Devices and Admin screens: • Write access to all non-RF parameters. • Access to activity logs of all users and groups. • HCM firmware upgrade. • R/O to all other parameters.
-Group Admin The group admin has the capabilities of all the other access levels and the permissions to create and manage the users in the group.
+HCM firmware upgrade.

+R/O to all other parameters.

+Operator Admin The operator admin has the capabilities of all the other access levels and the permissions to create and manage the users in the operator.